E0253740/Java-Swing-Project---Chatroom/README.md

 **JScrollPanel** This area is to show the message that has been sent to the server.
 A scroll strip would appear if there's multiple messages.<br/>
 class RemoteReader is used for I/O Stream to set up the connection between client and server.

+## MusicServer.java
+This file provides a virtual server for BeatBox progress, throught Java Socket and I/O stream, the BeatBox client is able to connect to the server at port 4242 and send messages.
+First, a Socket is created and input would be read through the input stream, then the message would be send to the server and presented to every user.